VallesMarinerisExplorer/A2plus/Example_Assemblies/ArmLinkDemo/readme.md

 # FreeCAD Assembly (What it should look like)
 ![FreeCAD Assembly (What it should look like)](FreeCAD_ArmLink.png)

-# PyBullet Assembly (What it does look like, for this axis)
+# PyBullet Assembly (What it does look like, for this axis, Z I think.
+Lines up correctly when on the X axis)
 ![PyBullet Assembly (What it does look like, for this axis)](PyBullet_ArmLink.png)